 Different Types of Online Streaming

-These three monetization methods can be applied to a couple of different types of online streaming.
+You can apply these three monetization methods to various types of online streaming.
 The two main types of content are live videos and on-demand videos.

-The on-demand video refers to the type of online video you can find on YouTube or Netflix, where a library of content is available.
-Viewers choose what they want to watch, and then they play it back on their own time.
+The on-demand video refers to the online video you can find on YouTube or Netflix, where a library of content is available.
+There, video is fed through streaming data through a viewer’s internet connection.
+Viewers choose what they want to watch, and then they play it back in their own time.

-On-demand video content can be monetized with SVOD, AVOD, and TVOD.
-Netflix uses SVOD exclusively, but Hulu uses a combination of AVOD and SVOD. iTunes and Prime video both offer TVOD options for on-demand content.
+You can monetize on-demand video content with SVOD, AVOD, and TVOD.
+In addition, Netflix uses SVOD exclusively, but Hulu combines AVOD and SVOD. iTunes and Prime video both offer TVOD options for on-demand content.

-Live streaming, on the other hand, is the act of broadcasting content in real-time over the internet.
-As opposed to video on demand (VOD) content, live streaming is ideal for sports, concerts, church services, conferences, and similar gatherings.
+Live streaming, on the other hand, is the act of broadcasting content in real time over the internet.
+Unlike video-on-demand (VOD) content, live streaming is ideal for sports, concerts, church services, conferences, and similar gatherings.

 However, special events are often exclusively pay-per-view.
 In recent years, celebrity MMA fights have become some of the top-earning pay-per-view live streams.

-While we’re discussing the different types of streaming on the internet, it is important to point out that any type of online video content is made accessible largely in part by the HTML5 video player technology.
+While we’re discussing the different types of live video streaming on the internet, it is important to point out that any online video content is made accessible largely in part by the HTML5 video player technology.

-The all-device HTML5 video player has played a huge role in making mobile streaming a possibility, and mobile devices make up a large portion of the devices used to access online video content.
+The all-device HTML5 video player has played a huge role in making mobile streaming a possibility.
+Mobile devices make up many of the devices used to access online video content.

 Whether you go the route of live streaming or on-demand, you’ll need a video hosting service.
-Such streaming solutions, like the Dacast online video platform, are equipped to serve your video to viewers all over the world.
-The most familiar video host is YouTube, but it doesn’t provide great features for selling content.
+Such streaming solutions, like the Dacast online video platform, are equipped to serve your video to viewers worldwide.
+The most familiar video host is YouTube, but it could provide better features for selling content.

 Video Monetization by Industry

-As we mentioned, choosing a niche is a very important step in selling videos online since it helps you narrow down your audience and create highly targeted content.
+As we mentioned, choosing a niche is crucial in selling videos online since it helps you narrow down your audience and create highly targeted content.

 Here are some tips and ideas for monetizing content in different industries.